-Fostering is fun, and can be a great way to have a pet in your home without the committment of 15 to 20 years of pet ownership.
+Fostering is fun, and can be a great way to have a pet in your home without the long commitment of pet ownership.

 Why is fostering important?